jpverkamp/blog/content/programming/2012/2012-10-01-the-birthday-paradox.md

 programming/topics:
 - Mathematics
 ---
 Probability can be a bit counter-intuitive at times.
-Take for example, the {{< wikipedia page="Birthday paradox" text="birthday problem / paradox" >}}: how many people do you need in a room to have a 50/50 chance that two share the same birthday?
+Take for example, the [[wiki:Birthday paradox|birthday problem / paradox]](): how many people do you need in a room to have a 50/50 chance that two share the same birthday?

 <!--more-->